SimpleBackups/awesome-mysql/README.md

 - [openark kit](http://code.openark.org/forge/openark-kit) - a set of utilities that solve everyday maintenance tasks, which may be complicated or time consuming to do by hand, written in Python.
 - [Percona Toolkit](https://www.percona.com/software/mysql-tools/percona-toolkit) - a collection of advanced command-line tools to perform a variety of MySQL server and system tasks that are too difficult or complex to perform manually.
 - [UnDROP](https://bitbucket.org/Marc-T/undrop-for-innodb) - a tool to recover data from dropped or corrupted InnoDB tables.
+- [SimpleRestore](https://simplerestore.io/) - a tool to restore a Mysql dump to a remote database

 # Resources